21 cm forest one-dimensional power spectrum as an indirect probe of dark matter particles and primordial black holes: Exotic energy injection

 \subsection{IGM heating}

 The \ac{DM}-induced exotic energy can lead to the \ac{IGM} heating, since it is deposited into the \ac{IGM} gas.
 In this work, we utilize the delayed deposition, rather than the simultaneous deposition.
-We calculate it using the \texttt{Darkhistory} code \cite{Liu:2019bbm}.
+The energy deposition is calculated using the well-established \texttt{Darkhistory} code, which is dedicated to modeling such processes \cite{Liu:2019bbm}.
 Hence, the heating rate, denoted as $\epsilon_{\mathrm{exo,h}}$, is given by

-where $F_{\mathrm{heat}}(z)$ is the energy deposition efficiency through processes of heating, and a subscript $_{\mathrm{L}}$ stands for either the annihilation, or the decay, or the Hawking radiation.
+where $F_{\mathrm{heat}}(z)$ is the energy deposition efficiency through processes of heating, which is robustly calculated by the \texttt{Darkhistory} code based on well-established physical treatments \cite{Liu:2019bbm}.
+The subscript $_{\mathrm{L}}$ stands for either the annihilation, or the decay, or the Hawking radiation.

 Besides the \ac{DM}-induced exotic energy, the astrophysical X rays can also lead to the \ac{IGM} heating.
 The total X-ray emissivity $\epsilon_{\mathrm{X}}$ is given by